MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 - Dedicate and assign all technical resources to the migration project.
 - Determine your specific [high availability and disaster recovery architecture](review-design-principles.md#reliability).
 - Familiarize yourself with [Azure Site Recovery](/azure/site-recovery).
-- Have a project lead and another person as a backup if the project lead is unavailable.
+- Assign a project lead and another person as a backup if the project lead is unavailable.
 - Track each component and dependency in a migration plan.

 ## Next step